storynory/eleventypub/README.md

 - Install [Ace by DAISY](https://daisy.github.io/ace).
 - Install [npm-run-all](https://www.npmjs.com/package/npm-run-all)

-After you've unzipped EPUBCheck, set the path to your EPUBCheck jar in [`package.json`](https://github.com/marisademeglio/eleventypub/blob/5af185071780aa650ea79939b671177e1db3591f/package.json#L41-L43).
+After you've unzipped EPUBCheck, set the path to your EPUBCheck jar in `package.json`

+NB working on a Macbook, I've found it tricky to install EPUBCheck jar because of Apple's latest security checks and I manually use the dmg packaged version of EPUBCheck for mac  https://www.pagina.gmbh/produkte/epub-checker/

 ## Conventions